 Some of the best resorts in Riviera Maya are in this area.
 Turning a day trip into a night stay can enhance your adventure and allow you to participate in some of the longer excursions.

 Getting to Aventuras Maya from Tulum: You can get to Aventuras Maya by car, whether you’ve rented one or opt for a taxi.
 Travel time is around 40-minutes.

 3. Swim in Ancient Cenotes

-Depending on your level of experience or interest, you can choose to swim in open cenotes that are exposed to the sky or scuba dive in cenotes that are completely submerged.
+Depending on your level of experience or interest, you can choose to swim in open cenotes exposed to the sky or scuba dive in cenotes that are completely submerged.

 Across the region, you’ll find an array of cenotes that are open to the public.
-You can spend the entire day at one, or a road trip to explore several.
-Some of the popular cenotes and sinkholes around Tulum include Cenote Calavera, Cenote Dos Ojos, and Gran Cenote.
+You can spend the entire day at one or a road trip to explore several.
+Some popular cenotes and sinkholes around Tulum include Cenote Calavera, Cenote Dos Ojos, and Gran Cenote.

 To explore some cenotes, like the bat cave at Cenote Dos Ojos, you’ll need a guided tour.
 Tours generally provide snorkeling equipment, a wetsuit, a helpful guide, and sometimes transportation.

 Getting to the ancient cenotes: Depending on the cenote you plan on visiting, transportation varies.
 Most cenotes can be reached by car.
 However, if you are planning on snorkeling as part of a tour, operators will almost certainly provide transportation.

 The ruins of the ancient Mayan city, Chichen Itza, bring to life the dazzling city that once thrived here.
 With pyramids, temples, and stone structures, the site forms an important part of the region’s history.